eat-sleep-code/camera/README.md

 ---

 ## Infrared Cameras
-If you are using an infrared (IR) camera, you will need to modify the Auto White Balance (AWB) mode at boot time.
+If you are using an infrared (IR) camera, you may need to modify the Auto White Balance (AWB) mode at boot time.

 This can be achieved by executing `sudo nano /boot/config.txt` and adding the following lines.